 - Will I receive alerts if I don’t sign-up?

 Santa Fe residents who have a landline phone may receive alerts.
 However, there are strict rules governing when we can use this contact information to send out an alert.
 Only extremely critical alerts containing potentially life-saving information will be sent.
-City of Santa Fe Public Utility customer contact information has been loaded in the Alert Santa Fe system - utility customer information may only be used to alert customers in a utility related emergency or service disruption.
+City of Santa Fe Public Utility customer contact information has been loaded in the Alert Santa Fe system - utility customer information may only be used to alert customers in a utility-related emergency or service disruption.
 In order to ensure that you are able to get all emergency alerts we recommend that you sign-up for Alert Santa Fe.
-If you do not sign-up and register your contact information, you will not receive alerts on your preferred devices, and may miss out on receiving important safety information.
+If you do not sign-up and register your contact information, you will not receive alerts on your preferred devices and may miss out on receiving important safety information.

 - I live outside of the city limits, but I am a customer of the City of Santa Fe Public Utilities – can I sign-up for Alert Santa Fe?

-All utility customers can sign-up their addresses for Alert Santa Fe.
+All utility customers can sign-up with their addresses for Alert Santa Fe.
 The City of Santa Fe Public Utility Department uses Alert Santa Fe to push out important information to their customers about disruptions or changes to utility services.